Savones/SpeakSprouts/README.md

-# SpeakSprouts
+# SpeakSprouts - a language learning community

-A platform for language learners to connect with each other and practice languages by chatting.
+A platform for language learners to connect with each other and practice languages by chatting and interacting with community posts.
 Users can create profiles and find language partners.

+- # please-note
+- # current-functionalities
+- # known-issues
+- # instructions-for-testing

 ### Please note
 The latest version of this app is running at a friends